How to clean

 If you notice the drip speed becoming slower or the taste becoming more acidic, it's a sign that the filter is clogged and the extraction power has weakened, indicating the need for "maintenance."

-Maintenance when drip speed slows down By boiling Fill a pot with enough water to completely submerge the filter, and boil for about 10 minutes.
+Maintenance when drip speed slows down | By boiling | Fill a pot with enough water to completely submerge the filter, and boil for about 10 minutes.
 When boiling the filter, please ensure its opening faces upwards.
+If it faces downwards, the filter may float due to the bubbles generated at the bottom of the pot, which could prevent it from being boiled thoroughly. |

-By using a microwave Fill a heat-resistant container with enough water to completely submerge the filter, and then heat it in the microwave.
+By using a microwave | Fill a heat-resistant container with enough water to completely submerge the filter, and then heat it in the microwave.
+The guideline for heating is approximately 5 minutes at 500W or 2 minutes and 30 seconds at 1000W. | |

 Adding baking soda during maintenance can enhance its effectiveness.
 The recommended amount is approximately 2 tablespoons of baking soda per liter of water.
 After cleaning, carefully remove the filter to avoid burns, rinse it with hot water, and allow it to dry naturally.
+Rapid cooling under running water or similar methods may cause the filter to crack.
+Additionally, do not clean the filter over direct flame. |